aditya02acharya/aditya02acharya/README.md

 Skills:

 - My preferred analytical language is Python.
-I'm currently exploring Rust from a performance and safety view.
+I'm currently exploring Go, mostly because i'm writing lot of backend web api's recently to interact with LLM's.
 - I use SQL, Polars and PySpark for data manipulation, React for dasboarding and data visualisation.
 - Communication documents are written in Latex or Markdown.